jakhac/chai/README.md

 # chai - Chess Engine

-chai is a free, open source [UCI](http://wbec-ridderkerk.nl/html/UCIProtocol.html) compatible chess engine playing at estimated ~2300 elo.
-In order to play or test this engine, a GUI like [Arena](http://www.playwitharena.de/), [Lucas Chess](https://lucaschess.pythonanywhere.com/) or a command-line interface like [c-chess-cli](https://github.com/lucasart/c-chess-cli) recommended.
+chai is a free [UCI](http://wbec-ridderkerk.nl/html/UCIProtocol.html) compatible chess engine playing at estimated ~2300 elo.
+In order to play or test this engine, a GUI like [Arena](http://www.playwitharena.de/), [Lucas Chess](https://lucaschess.pythonanywhere.com/) or a command-line interface like [c-chess-cli](https://github.com/lucasart/c-chess-cli) is recommended.

 ---